qcappart/hybrid-cp-rl-solver/README.md

         ├── util/  #  utilitary code (as the memory replay) ├── problem/  # problems that we have implemented
 		└── tsptw/
-		      ├── environment/ # the generator, and the DP model, acting also as the RL environment ├── training/  # PPO and DQN training algorithms ├── solving/  # CP model and solving algorithm
+		      ├── baseline/ # methods that are used for comparison ├── environment/ # the generator, and the DP model, acting also as the RL environment ├── training/  # PPO and DQN training algorithms ├── solving/  # CP model and solving algorithm